 Biography

-Previously, he served as executive vice chair and acting chair of the Department of Internal Medicine and president of the medical staff.
-He also served on the UNM Health Science’s Center board for five years.
-Dr. Arora has also served as president of the University Physicians Association.
+Dr. Arora has served as executive vice chair and acting chair of The University of New Mexico’s Department of Internal Medicine and president of the medical staff.
+He also served on the board of UNM’s Health Sciences Center for five years and served as president of the University Physicians Association.

 Born in Nangal, India, Dr. Arora was raised in a household of physicians which gave him a strong sense of responsibility to give back to his community from an early age.
 In 1980, he moved to New York and, later, Boston to study medicine and become a gastroenterologist.